 If it’s hard for you to wake up without coffee first thing every morning, consider programming the coffee maker to go off in the morning so it’s ready for you when you wake up.
 If you’re the pour-over or French press type, set everything out the night before so it’s ready for you when you first wake up.
 You might consider a bulletproof coffee recipe in the morning to help boost brain function and increase concentration.

-If you don’t do coffee, try green tea.
-Not only does it contain less caffeine than coffee, but it offers some serious health benefits and could help improve mental clarity and cognitive function.
+If you don’t drink coffee, try green tea.
+Not only does it contain less caffeine than coffee, but it offers many health benefits and could help improve mental clarity and cognitive function.

-If you don’t do caffeine at all, consider starting your day with a protein drink, superfood smoothie or green juice that will offer your body the energy-boosting benefits it needs to wake up early and seize the day.
+If you don’t like caffeine, consider starting your day with a protein drink, superfood smoothie or green juice to offer your body the energy-boosting benefits it needs to wake up early and seize the day.

-Don’t be left in the dark this winter when trying to wake up early.
+Don’t be left in the dark this winter.
 By following these simple tips, you’ll find that waking up early in the winter doesn’t have to be such a drag.

 Thanks for reading!
 To show how much we appreciate you, we’re going to give you 16% off your next order.
 Just use code READER16 at checkout!